jbrooksuk/UIColor-Hex/README.md

-# UIColor-Hex
+# UIColor+Hex

-UIColorCategory to create color object from hex values.
+A super simple UIColorCategory to create a UIColor object from a hex value.

 # License
 MIT - [http://jbrooksuk.mit-license.org](http://jbrooksuk.mit-license.org)